parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

     }
 }
 ```
 For example modbus tcp has a 6 bytes head: 4 bytes 0 and 2 bytes length.
-And when you get the bytes, please remove the head to fit the ModbusProtocal Unformat function.
+And when you get the bytes, please remove the head to fit the ModbusProtocol Unformat function.

 5.Implement BaseUtility.cs (ModbusUtility.cs)
 Implement low level api for Modbus.